-- 1. Oral or written notice of the allegations and explanation of supporting evidence. - 2.
+- 1. Oral or written notice of the charges and explanation of evidence supporting the charges. - 2.
 If the charges are denied, a student must be given an opportunity to explain their version of the events to the school official. - 3.
 Suspensions (except from riding a bus for safety reasons) may not exceed 10 days, if warranted. - 4.
-All prudent and reasonable attempts will be made to have a student's parents or guardian immediately receive a notice of out of school suspension.
-Depending upon the length of the out-of-school suspension the notice will include: specific reasons as to why removing the student from the learning environment is in the best interest of the school; a rationale as to the specific duration of the suspension; what if any appropriate and available support services will be provided to the student during the length of his or her suspension, and whether other behavioral and disciplinary interventions were attempted or whether it was determined that there were no other appropriate and available interventions and a notice of right to review/hearing. - 5.
-Upon request of the parent(s)/guardian(s), a review of the suspension shall be conducted by the Board or a hearing officer appointed by the Board.
-The request must be made in writing and emailed to the office of the Superintendent at appeals@tfd215.org. - 6.
-Any decision rendered must be based upon the evidence. - 7.
+All prudent and reasonable attempts will be made to have a student's parents or guardian immediately receive a report of an out of school suspension with a statement of the reason(s).
+A letter will also detail the specific reasons as to why removing the student from the learning environment is in the best interest of the school; include a rationale as to the specific duration of the suspension; and document whether other behavioral and disciplinary interventions were attempted or whether it was determined that there were no other appropriate and available interventions and a notice of right to review/hearing. - 5.
+A formal letter of the out of school suspension will follow that includes a notice of right to a review / hearing. - 6.
+If a hearing is requested, the parents or guardian may appear and appeal the suspension with the principal.
+If the decision rendered is unsatisfactory, the parent may appeal to the Superintendent. - 7.
+Any decision rendered must be based upon the evidence. - 8.
 With respect to any out of school suspension invoked, the student has a right to be informed of the beginning and ending dates.
 The rules regulating the suspension of a student receiving special education services or accommodations under Section 504 are different; therefore, the disposition will depend upon the facts presented in each case.

-In all cases of administrative recommendation for expulsion and non-district alternative placements, a hearing shall be conducted by the Board of Education or their designee, which provides an opportunity for the student and his/her parents/guardians to exercise their right of due process.
+In all cases of administrative recommendation for expulsion and non-district alternative placements, a hearing shall be conducted by the Board of Education or their designee, which provides an opportunity for the student and his/her parents to exercise their right of due process.
 The Board of Education shall base its decision only on evidence presented at the hearing.